CognisynAI/Mission/README.md

 * Dependent on game scenarios and player progress.

 **DATA STRUCTURES**
-  The design of data structures is critical for managing the complex information within the game.
+  The design of data structures is critical to manage the complex information within the game.
   **Key structures might include:**
 *  Player Data:
   * Personal information (anonymized for privacy).